 Proposals from LinkedIn can provide higher value than you think

-LinkedIn is still the #1 social media platform B2B marketers use to generate business and take advantage of to getin front of decision makers online.
+LinkedIn is still the #1 social media platform B2B marketers use to generate business and take advantage of getting in front of decision-makers online.

 It’s probably more important than any other form of social media marketing.

 At Purr Traffic, we’ve successfully used LinkedIn as the primary means of generating inbound leads over the last three months.